 METHOD:

-Fill the water bath canner about 2/3 full and bring to a boil.
-Keep hot.
+Fill your water bath canner two-thirds full and bring it to a simmer so it’s ready when the jam is done.